 Through your postdoctoral affiliation with CU Boulder, you have access to free memberships and organizational resources.
-If you have any questions or are aware of a resource not listed, please email firstname.lastname@example.org.
+If you have any questions, please email email@example.com.

 Postdoctoral Association of Colorado Boulder (PAC Boulder)

 The Postdoctoral Association of Colorado Boulder (PAC Boulder) was formed in 2004 to serve the needs of individuals holding postdoctoral positions at the University of Colorado Boulder or in the national labs collaborating on campus research projects.
 PAC Boulder is an association run by postdocs for postdocs with a goal to foster professional advancement through programming, support services, and networking opportunities for all postdocs (and to have a little fun along the way!).
 PAC Boulder offers travel awards, social events, networking opportunities like FRIPS (Front Range Industry & Postdoc Summit) and much more!
 If you are interested, email firstname.lastname@example.org.